The Moon and Her Mother

 The Moon once begged her Mother to make her a gown.
 "How can I?" replied she; "there’s no fitting your figure.
 At one time you’re a New Moon, and at another you’re a Full Moon; and between whiles you’re neither one nor the other."

 Recited by "Darth Vadar".

 This article was posted on Sunday, June 19th, 2016 at 4:18 pm and is filed under Aesop's Fables, Books & Stories, English, Fables, Languages, Poems, Poetry, Recordings, Recordings of Poems, Recordings of Stories.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply